 Who Should You Allow To Borrow Your Trailer?

 When letting someone borrow my trailer, it has to be either a trusted friend or family.
-I don’t want to be dealing with a acquaintance if there is a problem (thats where using a rental platform like Outdoorsy or RVezy comes in).
+I don’t want to be dealing with an acquaintance if there is a problem (that’s where using a rental platform like Outdoorsy or RVezy comes in handy).

 Towing Experience is a Must

-Of course, they have to have the license and have towing experience.
+Of course, they have to have a valid license and have towing experience.
 This is even required to rent my travel trailer.
-I ask many questions about someones towing experience before turning over my trailer to them.
+I ask many questions about someone’s towing experience before turning over my trailer to them.

-Some people how lend or rent their trailer out regularly will install a GPS unit on the rig in order to be able to track it, if necessary.
+Some people who lend or rent their trailer out regularly will install a GPS unit on the rig in order to be able to track it, if necessary.

-This seems to go without saying but you want to know that the person borrowing your trailer is responsible.
-Although I can’t expect them to take care of my stuff as I do, still I’d remind them to, at least, treat it like it’s their own.
+This seems to go without saying, but you want to know that the person borrowing your trailer is responsible.
+Although I can’t expect them to take care of my stuff as I do, I’d still ask that they at least treat it like it’s their own.
 I should fully trust that the person is responsible enough to do this.

 Lastly, the person has to acknowledge that he will take full responsibility for my trailer or at least assure me that in case anything happens, we share the burden.

-In short, you should accept the risk that there could be problems while your RV is with them and you are fully OK with that even to the extent of taking on some of the liabilities yourself.
+In short, you should accept the risk that there could be problems while your RV is with them and you must be fully OK with that, even to the extent of taking on some of the liabilities yourself.

 What To Do Before Letting Someone Borrow Your Trailer?

-When you decide to lend or let your friends/family borrow your trailer, it becomes your duty to not only give them an enjoyable experience but also to make sure that they will be safe during their entire trip.
-Surely, your concern now is not only your trailer’s safety but also your friends’.
-To help you out so you don’t worry too much, here are some tips to keep everything in check before they hit the road.
+When you decide to let someone borrow your trailer, it becomes your duty to not only give them an enjoyable experience but also to make sure that they will be safe during their entire trip.
+Your concern now is not only your trailer’s safety but also that of your family and friends.
+To help you not worry too much, here are some tips to keep everything in check before they hit the road.

 First things first, perform a full safety check of the trailer.
-It includes checking the tires and making sure that the brakes and tail lights are all working.
+This should include checking the tires and making sure that the brakes and tail lights are all working properly.

 I have lent my trailer and just a hundred miles down the road a friend had to replace the tires.

-Batteries should be fully charged and the water system should properly be working.
-Basically, I check everything like how I would normally do before heading out on a trip of my own.
+Batteries should be fully charged and the water system should be working properly.
+Basically, I check everything as I normally do before heading out on a trip of my own.

-We’ve discussed how important it is to have proper insurance for trailers and RVs is.
-It is especially true in situations like this so it’s best to ensure that your insurance policy is up-to-date as well as the towing car’s insurance.
-I would highly suggest that you speak to your insurance agents and know what you are covered for.
+We’ve discussed how important it is to have proper insurance for trailers and RVs.
+This is especially true in situations like this, so it’s best to ensure that your insurance policy is up-to-date as well as the towing car’s insurance.
+I would highly suggest that you speak to your insurance agent and know what your specific policy covers.

 The person borrowing the travel trailer may need to get a binder on their insurance for additional RV coverage while they have the trailer.

-Although I always keep my trailer clean and tidy, I double-check everything when I know someone’s using it.
-I drain and refill the water system and I check for any leaks.
+Although I always keep my trailer clean and tidy, I double-check everything when I know someone else will be using it.
+I drain and refill the water system and check for any leaks.
 I also make sure that all appliances are working so I can let them know if there’s anything they should bring before their trip.

-It’s best if we share our own personal tips in operating the trailer.
+It’s best to share your personal tips for operating your trailer.
 Every trailer is different.
-If there’s anything they need to know you should tell them.
-If something’s not working as it should or is not in tip-top shape, you should let them know.
-Don’t forget to leave them tools in case there’s any problem.
+If there’s anything you think they should know, no matter how menial, tell them.
+If something’s not working as it should or is not in tip-top shape, they should know.
+Don’t forget to leave them necessary tools in case there’s any problem.
 The information you share with them is not only for the safety of your trailer but for their safety as well.

 Make sure they have a good time

-Lastly, just make everything available and ready to use for them.
-Try to get them familiarized and get them comfortable in the camper ahead of time.
+Lastly, make sure that everything is available and ready for them to use.
+Try to get them familiarized and comfortable in the camper ahead of time.
 Once done with all the precautionary steps and reminders, it’s best you make them feel at home.
 They should, at least, feel that you trust them and that you don’t worry too much.

-Knowing all these, I would highly discourage lending someone your camper.
-It’s not being selfish but most of the time, any problems that arise during their use of your rig can cause more damage to your relationship or friendship than the actual damage left in the trailer.
-If I was traveling with them then it’s easy.
-No problem.
-Let’s take it.
+Now, with all of that said, I actually highly discourage lending someone your camper.
+This is not for selfish reasons.
+Instead, most of the time, any problems that arise during their use of your rig can cause more damage to your relationship or friendship than the actual damage to the trailer.
+If I was traveling with them, though, then it’s easy.
+No problem – let’s take it.

-If I am not traveling with them, however, it depends.
+However, if I am not traveling with them, it depends.
 In most cases, it’s a no-go for me.
 I would try to respectfully turn down their request and hope there are no bad feelings.
 I think that’s far better than causing strain in your relationship.

 Hi, I’m Shauna – Welcome to Family Travel Fever.
 We are a large family, that was bitten by the travel bug!
 I take the kids by myself because I don’t mind flying or driving solo with my crew to discover the coolest places.